 Some of the plants on this list like geraniums and chrysanthemums can be toxic to cats and dogs.
 However, in general, these animals know to keep away from them because they are naturally turned-off by the smell.
 This is evolution’s way of keeping them safe.
 Unless your dog has a habit of eating everything in sight in the garden, you should be safe.
 You can also try hanging pots that pets can’t reach if you’re very concerned.

 Are these plants scientifically proven to keep ticks away?

 Unfortunately, most of the research around these plants for ticks specifically is using high-concentration extracts or essential oils, so it’s not entirely proven that whole plants have a significant effect.
 This would be really hard to prove in any case because there are so many factors at play in a garden ecosystem.
 There is plenty of anecdotal evidence that the plants on this list keep away ticks and the animals that carry them so that definitely counts for something.

 Plant-based defenses will only go so far, since the animals that carry ticks can be persistent.
 The only surefire way to keep these animals away is to fence them out.
-To keep ticks away from you, your family, and pets, repellents (DEET-based for humans, permethrin for animals) will do the job nicely.
+To keep ticks away from you, your family, and pets, try tick repellents (DEET-based for humans, permethrin for animals) will do the job nicely.
 It’s also important to check for ticks every day.
 This is especially true if you spend a lot of time outside in the woods.